 - Overall, how satisfied were you with the course and the learning material?
-Least Satisfied 1 2 3 4 5 6 7 8 9 10 Most Satisfied - Please identify the 3 units you found most beneficial and why?
-Anaesthetis and the Operating Room Surgical Diarthermy Patient Monitoring - 3.
-Please identify the unit/s you found the most challenging and why?
+Least Satisfied 1 2 3 4 5 6 7 8 9 10 Most Satisfied - 2.
+Please identify the 3 units you found most beneficial and why?

+Anaesthetis and the Operating Room Surgical Diarthermy Patient Monitoring

 Anaestheticds and the Operating Room